Kopper's Inc

 In August 2024, the Illinois EPA notified the Illinois Attorney General of additional violations at Koppers.
 Koppers waived the requirements of Section 31.

-The August violations followed 19 complaints about Koppers’ operations, which prompted an Agency inspection that found the facility out of compliance.
-Additional violations were also identified through submitted deviation reports.
+The August 2024 violations followed 19 complaints about Koppers’ operations, which prompted an Agency inspection that found the facility out of compliance.
+Additional violations were also identified through submitted Deviation Reports.

 Two months later in October 2024, additional violations were identified and sent to Illinois Attorney General.
-These additional violations were all noted in Deviations Reports from Koppers.
+These additional violations were all noted in Deviation Reports from Koppers.

 Those violations stem from an August 2025 inspection of the facility’s naphthalene storage tanks, distillation plant, transfer racks, and process heater.
-Inspectors identified multiple violations across permit conditions, state rules, and NESHAP.
+Inspectors identified multiple violations across permit conditions, state rules, and the National Emission Standards for Hazardous Air Pollutants.

 Contact